Homeboy Sandman

-Angel Del Villar II (born September 24, 1980), better known by his stage name Homeboy Sandman, is an American rapper from Elmhurst, Queens, New York, United States.
+Angel Del Villar II (born September 24, 1980), better known by his stage name Homeboy Sandman, is an American rapper from Elmhurst, Queens in New York.

 Career

 Homeboy Sandman recorded and released his first EP, Nourishment, in March 2007.
 His debut album, entitled Nourishment (Second Helpings), was released in August 2007.
-In early 2008, Homeboy Sandman's work began to be featured on underground radio programs the Squeeze Radio Show on WKCR 89.9 FM and the Halftime Radio Program on WNYU 89.1 FM in New York.
-In June 2008, he was featured in Source Magazine's "Unsigned Hype" column.
+In early 2008, Homeboy Sandman's work began to be featured on underground radio programs the Squeeze Radio Show on WKCR 89.9 FM and the Halftime Radio Program on WNYU 89.1 FM in Midtown Manhattan, New York.
+In June 2008, he was featured in The Source's "Unsigned Hype" column.

 His second album, Actual Factual Pterodactyl was acclaimed upon its release in August 2008.
-The album received an entry in XXLs Chairman's Choice column, which praised Homeboy Sandman's "sharp lyrics and irresistibly melodic flow, which, together, form an elastic instrument few MCs can match."
-Actual Factual Pterodactyl received critical acclaim in a multitude of other print and online publications, including Blender Magazine, Beyond Race Magazine, Okayplayer.com and MSN.com.
+The album was commended in XXXLs Chairman's Choice column, which said that Homeboy Sandman's "sharp lyrics and irresistibly melodic flow, which together form an elastic instrument few MCs can match."
+Actual Factual Pterodactyl received critical acclaim in many print and online publications including Blender magazine, Beyond Race magazine, Okayplayer.com and MSN.com.
 At the end of 2008, Homeboy Sandman was named "Best Hip Hop Act in NYC 2008" by New York Press.
-Recently his music has received rotation on NYC's Power 105.1 FM and Hot 97.1 FM, the city's #1 Hip Hop and R&B radio station, as well as airplay on Spitkicker Radio (Channel 65 on XM Satellite Radio), DJ Premier's "Live From HeadQCourterz" (Sirius Satellite Radio's #1 ranked Hip Hop show) and BBC 1Xtra's Hip Hop M1X (Hosted by DJ Sarah Love).
+His music has received rotation on Power 105.1 FM and Hot 97.1 FM, the city's No. 1 hip-hop and R&B radio station in addition to airplay on Spitkicker Radio (Channel 65 on XM Satellite Radio), DJ Premier's "Live From HeadQCourterz" (Sirius Satellite Radio's No. 1 ranked Hip Hop show) and BBC 1Xtra's Hip Hop M1X (Hosted by DJ Sarah Love).

-In addition to his studio releases, Homeboy Sandman has garnered attention for his live performances.
-From January 2008 to August 2009, Homeboy Sandman served as the host of “ALL THAT!
-Hip Hop, Poetry and Jazz” at the Nuyorican Poets Café, New York City's longest running open mic session (originally hosted by Hip Hop icon Bobbito García).
-He has performed at the biggest hip hop shows around the country, including the South by Southwest (SXSW) music festival in Austin, Texas, the Brooklyn Hip Hop Festival in Brooklyn, New York, the Rock the Bells hip hop festival in Long Island, New York, the A3C Hip Hop Festival in Atlanta, Georgia and New York City's CMJ Music Marathon.
-Homeboy Sandman has recorded video interviews with other performers at his live shows, which are captured in his YouTube video series "Homeboy Sandman presents Live From..."
+In addition to his studio releases, Homeboy Sandman has received attention for his live performances.
+From January 2008 to August 2009 he was the host of “All That!
+Hip Hop, Poetry and Jazz” at the Nuyorican Poets Café in Manhattan, New York City's longest-running open mic session (originally hosted by hip-hop icon Bobbito García).
+Homeboy Sandman has performed at the biggest hip-hop shows around the country including the South by Southwest (SXSW) music festival in Austin, Texas, the Brooklyn Hip Hop Festival in Brooklyn, New York, the Rock the Bells hip-hop festival in Queens, the A3C Hip Hop Festival in Atlanta, and New York City's CMJ Music Marathon.
+He has recorded interviews with performers at his live shows, which are in his YouTube video series "Homeboy Sandman presents Live From..."